matschaffer/matschaffer.com/_posts/2021-09-03-macbook-throttling.md

 ...
 ```

-With some new tools in hand, I started working and sure enough I could see that the throttling kicked in when my dGPU got up to around 80C.

-The throttling is easy to spot this way because all the cores will sync to the same reduced clock speed even when processes are putting demand on the CPU.
+The throttling is actually easier to spot this way because all the cores will sync to the same reduced clock speed even when processes are putting demand on the CPU.

 ```
 CPU Average frequency as fraction of nominal: 75.00% (1800.00 Mhz)